Digital Transformation

 Why the cracks usually show up in delivery

 As starts, the lack of in the original thinking begins to show in how the is interpreted.
 Different teams translate it in different ways because the intent was never defined precisely enough to guide consistent decision-making.
+What felt aligned in early discussions becomes fragmented in execution.
+From the outside, progress is still visible.
+Internally, there's a growing sense that things are not quite connecting in the way they were expected to.
+At that point, attention often turns to execution — but the underlying issue sits much earlier in the process.

 What stronger strategy work looks like

-In contrast, that hold up over time tend to feel slower and more deliberate at the beginning.
-There is more resistance, more challenge, and more time spent ensuring that the problem is properly understood before any direction is agreed.
+that hold up over time tend to feel slower and more deliberate at the beginning.
+There's more resistance, more challenge, and more time spent ensuring the problem is properly understood before any direction is agreed.
+Assumptions are questioned while they're still easy to change, and is built on shared understanding rather than shared language.
+That creates a level of that allows everything that follows to move with far greater confidence and consistency.

+Once that foundation is in place, decisions become easier because they're anchored in something concrete.
+Teams are able to move more quickly, not because they're rushing, but because they're not having to reinterpret the as they go.
 Most fail before they start because the moment that should have been used to test and refine the direction is the moment where it was assumed to be correct.

 LET'S WORK TOGETHER